-Fire Station Sunderland is a new centre for the participation and enjoyment of the performing arts.
-It is at the heart of the transformational £18m cultural development in the city centre, the MAC Quarter.
+Fire Station Sunderland is a new centre for participation and enjoyment of the performing arts.
+It is at the heart of the transformational £18m cultural development in the city centre – the Music, Arts and Culture (MAC) Quarter.

-A new 21st century £11m auditorium extends the original 1907 Fire Station with a 21st century auditorium for the presentation of local, regional, national and international artists and giving new and emerging artistic talent a platform on which to shine.
+A new £11m music and performance hub will extend the original 1907 Fire Station for the presentation of local, regional, national and international artists, and giving new and emerging artistic talent a platform on which to shine.

 Led by the Sunderland Music Arts and Culture (MAC) Trust, with Sunderland City Council and Sunderland Culture, and funding from Arts Council England, the National Lottery Heritage Fund, this is probably the largest current cultural development in a post-industrial UK city centre.

-Programming participation and performance events in theatre, music, comedy and dance, the new 450 -800 (seated to standing) auditorium is designed by Flanagan Lawrence, award winning architects, with fixtures, technology and equipment specified by international acoustic leaders, Idibri, planned for opening in 2021, work starts in late 2019.
+Programming participation and performance events in music, theatre, comedy and dance, the new 450 seated -800 standing capacity auditorium is designed by award-winning architects Flanagan Lawrence, with fixtures, technology and equipment specified by international acoustic leaders, Idibri.
+The auditorium is due to open in 2021, with work starting in late 2019.

 The existing Fire Station, which was officially opened by the Duke and Duchess of Cambridge in 2018, houses The Engine Room Bar and Restaurant, a heritage centre.